hellozhuo/DeepLearning-course/assignment4/README.md

       return weights, biases
 ```

 One can find that there is a extra `regularizer` for the `weights`, which is used to prevent the values of weights being too large.
-In CNN, it is import to import such regularizers for the parameters in some ocassions, since values of parameters can be easily uncontrollable<br>
+In CNN, it is important to import such regularizers for the parameters in some ocassions, since values of parameters can be easily uncontrollable<br>

 Untill now, we need to calculate the loss and accuracy of the model.<br>
 ```python